mattbev/6.867-final-project/README.md

 # GAN Adversarial Attacks
-Generative adversarial attacks on federate using GANs and UAP.
+Generative adversarial attacks on federated learning using GANs and UAP.

 ## Usage
 There exist BasicBaseline and FederatedBaseline classes in `baseline.py`.
 The usage is very similar between the two.